SomchaiSPB/user_auth/README.md

 # User Authentication and Product Management Service

 This project provides a RESTful API for user authentication and product management, implemented in Go.
-It supports multiple storage options and is containerized using Docker for easy deployment.
+The application supports multiple storage options and is containerized using Docker for easy deployment.

 ## Features